maranmaran/BraveSnouts/README.md

 Visit current version in production [here](https://bravesnoutsprod.firebaseapp.com)

+# Application

+Anyone can visit the page and participate in auction.
+You can authenticate in the application via Google and Facebook.
+Application only requires name, mail and profile picture permissions.

+If you are the current highest bidder you will have a star on the item that marks you the highest bidder.
+Application keeps track of bids and will notify you via email when you are outbidded.
+You can opt out of this.

+Once the auction is done, app will automatically send email with item winnings to highest bidders along with payment information.
+In development: Inform facebook authenticated users via facebook messenger.

 # Developer notes

 This app is developed with angular 10+ and firebase as backend server / database.